As the

 Instead I pay a premium for unusual pieces in excellent condition or I buy pieces that

-suspicious because they think a piece looks "too new"!)
-But with rare old pieces we may have to be a bit forgiving.
+can be successfully restored.
+But with the rarest old pieces we may have to be a bit forgiving.
 Sometimes only fragments

 have survived, and indeed